Gunivers/perfimpact/PerfImpact/Readme.md

 #PerfImpact
-a simple plugin that will allow you of knowing the performances impact of your commands on your worlds
+This plugin will allow you to know the impacts on performances of your systems, so that can optimize them.

+##Contributors
+AZ-0 (alias AZ)
+Oromis